-- Council shall establish an Agricultural Zone in the Development By-law to permit agriculture and agriculture-related uses, as well as limited residential uses. - 2) Permitted agriculture uses in the Agriculture designation shall include livestock operations, growing of marketed or subsistence crops, vineyards, limited processing of agricultural products, forestry, aquaculture-related staging and storage and associated buildings and structures. - 3) Agri-tourism and on-farm supportive uses such as breweries, wineries, places of assembly, bed and breakfast operations, home-based businesses, home-
+- 1. Council shall establish an Agricultural Zone in the Development Bylaw to permit agriculture and agriculture-related uses, as well as residential uses. - 2.
+Agri-tourism and on-farm supportive uses such as breweries, wineries, places of assembly, bed and breakfast operations, home-based businesses, homebased industries, and agriculture-related educational facilities.
+Such uses shall be limited in scale and be secondary to a primary agricultural operation.

-- based industries, and agriculture-related educational facilities.
-Such uses shall be limited in scale and be secondary to a primary agricultural operation. - 4) In addition to general permissions established in Section 4.1, the storage of fishing vessels and equipment is permitted in the Agricultural designation. - 5) Limited processing of agricultural and aquacultural products shall be permitted in the Agricultural designation.
-These uses shall be limited in scale and compatible with existing or planned land uses on adjacent properties. - 6) Larger-scale processing of agricultural, forestry and aquacultural products shall be permitted in the Agricultural designation, subject to a Zoning Amendment. - 7) Limited unserviced residential uses are permitted in the Agricultural designation, subject to the policies of this Plan.
+- 3. In addition to general permissions established in Section 4.1, the storage of fishing vessels and equipment is permitted in the Agricultural designation. - 4.
+The processing of agricultural products shall be permitted in the Agricultural designation. - 5.
+Larger-scale processing of agricultural, forestry and aquacultural products shall be permitted in the Agricultural designation, subject to a Zoning Amendment. - 6.
+Limited unserviced residential uses are permitted in the Agricultural designation, subject to the policies of this Plan.